 ♠ They’re tired and often fall asleep in class.

-♠ To avoid trouble at home the child will go to school early and remain after classes instead of going home.
+♠ To avoid trouble at home, the child willingly or eagerly goes to school early and remains after classes.

 ♦ They may bear bruises, welts, sores, or other skin injuries, which seem to be untreated.